No Living Person Data

 DNA Study Privacy

 The Project uses the DNA testing services of FamilyTreeDNA (that firm's privacy statement can be seen at FamilyTreeDNA Privacy) and will not publically display the names of our DNA project participants.
-The exception to this is between test individuals that match at least 33 of 37 markers, who will be put in contact with each other.
+The exception to this is between test individuals that match at least 33 of 37 markers, who will be put in contact with each other by the testing agency.

 The foregoing policies not withstanding, I may publish information in various narrative entries from public databases (e.g., census returns), news articles (e.g., obituaries) or other textual information that has been made widely and publicly available.
 However, if such information has been published about you or your family and you do not wish it to appear in reports or on our website, I will remove it upon request.